Menu

 In Science, we continued our learning about Materials with some fantastic experiments.
 We learnt about floating and sinking, by experimenting with a satsuma!
 Then the children made predictions as to whether a collection of objects would float or sink.
 They had great fun testing out their predictions!
 We finished our unit by making our own boats out of a choice of materials and seeing if it could support a counting bear.
 Hummingbirds are great scientists!

 In our Seasons unit, we learnt about Autumn with a fantastic investigation into what colours hide in our leaves at this time of year.
-We will learn about the other seasons as the year progresses.

 In Computing, the children have loved using computers to recreate lots of different paintings by some famous artists such as Matisse, Mondrian and Kandinsky.
 We explored the different tools that Paintz.app offers and thought about which tool to use for each style of painting.
 The children have become really confident in using this application and they can explain which tool they used and why.
-At the end of the unit we created our very own digital masterpieces using a style called Pointillism and then recreated it with cotton buds and paint.
+At the end of the unit we created our very own digital Christmas masterpieces using a style called Pointillism and then recreated it with cotton buds and paint.
 The children all voted for which effect they liked best and why.

 We hope you have a fantastic Christmas holiday and a well-deserved rest.
-We look forward to seeing you back at school on Tuesday 7th January 2025.
+We look forward to seeing you back at school on Tuesday 6th January 2026.

-Autumn 1 update!
+Website update: Autumn 1

 Hummingbirds have made such a fantastic start to the year and we have been so impressed by their enthusiasm and thirst for learning.
-Here’s a little bit about what we have been up to already in this action-packed half-term:
+Here’s a little bit about what we have been up to already in this action-packed half-term.

-The first text that we looked at in English was the wonderful ‘Jasper’s Beanstalk by Nick Butterworth and Mike Inkpen.
+The first text that we looked at in English was the wonderful Jasper’s Beanstalk by Nick Butterworth and Mike Inkpen.
 We really enjoyed reading about how Jasper tried to plant a bean and the patience he had to have to wait for it to grow.
 We used our imagination to predict what could be at the top of the beanstalk he grew and produced some great instructions to help Firetips to carry out some gardening of their own!

 We have also enjoyed reading ‘Puffin Peter’ by Petr Horacek, a beautifully illustrated book about two puffin friends.
-Sadly, the friends were separated during a great storm and the book takes you on Paul’s journey to find his friend Peter.
-We enjoyed drawing our own story maps to retell the story to our learning partners and used our imagination to come up with what happens next in the story, when the puffins find each other.
+Sadly the friends were separated during a great storm and the book takes you on Pauls journey to find his friend Peter.
+We enjoyed drawing our own story maps to retell the story to our learning partners and used our imagination to come up with what happens next in the story when the puffins find each other.
 There were a lot of parties predicted!

 We ended this half-term with some poetry.
-We read the poem ‘Purple is…’ by an anonymous poet and enjoyed coming up with our own actions to animate the poem.
+We read the poem Purple is… by an anonymous poet and enjoyed coming up with our own actions to animate the poem.
 We enjoyed exploring a variety of coloured items and discussed how they could inspire us to write our own poems.
 We used ambitious language and great adjectives to describe our objects and produced some fantastic poems.
 We published our poems using our neatest handwriting and created our own class anthology of poems that now sits proudly in our reading corner!

 In maths, we have been counting up to 20 and back and working on our number formation.
-We have been using objects from around the classroom to practise our counting and subitising skills, matching a given number of objects with a numeral card.
-We have been ordering numbers and finding one more and one less.
+We have been using objects from around the classroom to practise our counting and subitising skills and matching a given number of objects with a numeral card.
+We have been ordering numbers and finding out one more and one less.
 We have been learning about basic addition and subtraction using concrete objects and a number line and considering how this might be written using mathematical symbols.

-In our history topic, ‘What does it take to be a great explorer?’, we have been investigating the qualities you need to possess in order to explore Antarctica or fly solo from England to Australia!
+In our history topic, ‘What does it take to be a great explorer? ’, we have been investigating the qualities you need to possess in order to explore Antarctica or fly solo from England to Australia!
 We have been finding out all about the amazing lives of great explorers, such as Sir Ranulph Fiennes, Bessie Coleman, Amy Johnson, Matthew Hensen, Helen Sharman and Neil Armstrong.
 We really enjoyed our workshop in which we used drama and team games to find out and remember different facts about famous explorers.

-During October, it has been Black History Month so we have been concentrating on this year’s important theme: reclaiming narratives.
+During October it has been Black History Month so we have been concentrating on this year’s important theme: Reclaiming Narratives.
 We have been sharing stories of black history and discussing significant black figures such as Katherine Johnson, Nelson Mandela , Malcom X and Mary Seacole.
 We have celebrated the achievements of black individuals and have told their stories accurately and with pride.

 In art, we have been focusing on using different lines in drawing.
 We first developed our knowledge of the different types of lines we could use such as horizontal, vertical, wavy and broken lines.
 We then used our knowledge of these different lines to first draw our own individual tiles which we then put together to make a class mosaic.
-Then, we created an underwater picture depicting the waves of the water using wavy lines.
-Finally, we put our observation skills to the test to create some still life pictures of natural objects like shells, leaves and conkers.
+Then we created an underwater picture depicting the waves of the water using wavy lines.
+Finally we put our observation skills to the test to create some still life pictures of natural objects like shells, leaves and conkers.

 In PSHE, we have been using circle time with Jigsaw Jack to discuss how our behaviour affects others and how we can help others in our class to learn.
 We have also been thinking about how we know we are safe at school.

 In RE, we have been thinking about the different things Christians believe about God.
 We went on a scavenger hunt to find some of the beautiful natural objects we have in our school grounds and discussed how Christians believe that everything was created by God.
-We have read the Christian creation story and have examined how Christians believe God would like everyone to treat the Earth.
+We have read the Christian creation story and we have examined how Christians believe God would like everyone to treat the Earth.

-Next, we looked at the different properties of the materials and identified objects that were bumpy, flat, rough, smooth, sharp and blunt.
+Next we looked at the different properties of the materials and identified objects that were bumpy, flat, rough, smooth, sharp and blunt.

 We conducted some experiments and talked about how to make the test fair.
 First, we tested a selection of materials to see which held the most water and which was the most absorbent.
 Then we tested another group of materials to see which were opaque and transparent.
-Hummingbirds were great scientists and could explain what they found out using our new scientific vocabulary.
+Hummingbirds were great scientists and could explain what they found out using our new science vocabulary.
 Ask your child what the words in bold mean and see if they can remember.

-In computing, we started our ‘Technology around us’ unit by thinking about what the word technology means.
+In Computing, we started our ‘Technology around us’ unit by thinking about what the word technology means.
 The children went on a hunt in the classroom and found lots of examples of technology and could explain what the objects were used for.
 The children have learnt the names of the different parts of a desktop or laptop computer and why they are important.

 They used their mouse skills to ‘drag and drop’ in a fun puzzle task and they developed their skills further using the Paintz.app programme to draw a picture of themselves.
 The children then practised using their typing skills to create a text box and write their name.
-The children are doing really well at developing their mouse skills, even though lots of them found it quite tricky!
+The children are doing really well at developing their mouse skills, but lots of them found it quite tricky!
 If you have a computer at home, please encourage them to practice using the free web-based www.paintz.app programme.

 We ended the unit by thinking about how to stay safe online, using the school rules and by thinking about what information is safe to share online.